zimmermann-kogadeeva-group/PlottingOnGenome/README.md

 ![B.uni mapped to genome](examples/B.uni_mapped_to_genome.png)

 ### Plotting single sequences on genome
-Your mapped sequences are plotted individually onto the genome, including genes that are within or in close proximity to your sequence.
+Your mapped sequences are plotted individually onto the genome, including genes that are within or in close proximity to your sequence (see below).
+The direction of your sequence as well as the genes on the genome are indicated with pointy tips of

 ![B.uni Colony 32 mapped to genome](examples/B.uniformis_32_pZE21_mapped_to_genome.png)